 The syntax of the function is :

 where the arguments, logical_test1, [logical_test2], etc, are conditions that evaluate to either TRUE or FALSE.

-Note that, if the logical_tests evaluate to numbers, instead of logical values, the value zero evaluates to FALSE and all non-zero values are treated as the logical value TRUE.
+- If the logical_tests evaluate to numbers, instead of logical values, the value zero evaluates to FALSE and all non-zero values are treated as the logical value TRUE.

 The following spreadsheet shows three examples of the Excel And function, with different conditions.

 |3||5||10||=AND( A3<0, A3>B3, B3>12 )|